Usher (musician): 2012–2014: Looking 4 Myself and The Voice

 In November 2011, Usher revealed that for his next album he was working on a new type of music which he has depicted as "revolutionary pop", which combines different genres to form a new sound.
 His seventh studio album Looking 4 Myself was released on June 8, 2012, worldwide, and received generally positive reviews from contemporary music critics.
 American singer-songwriter and record producer Rico Love was interviewed by Billboard magazine, where he spoke about his relationships with artists and experiences.
 He commented on how Usher wanted to do things differently on the album compared to his previous efforts, saying: "What he wanted to do [on Looking 4 Myself] was explore himself musically.
 He stepped outside of what was safe and normal.
 He wanted to make an album that expressed where he was going sonically and not just where he's been for the past 12 to 15 years.
 He's growing, developing, moving, shaking, and being something that's new, cultural, and that's affecting people sonically.
 That's kind of forcing the people to grow and elevate".
-In an interview for MTV News, Usher stated that Looking 4 Myself is "the most artistic of an album" he has ever had in history.
-When questioned by Reuters during an interview regarding the latter quote, and how this project was different, Usher explained that he felt he was near a 'rebirth' and that prior to Looking 4 Myself, he felt restricted and conformed to a specific standard.
+In an interview for MTV News, Usher stated that Looking 4 Myself has "a lot there to keep fans tuning in".
+When questioned by Reuters during an interview regarding the latter quote, and how this project was different, Usher explained that he felt he was near a "rebirth" and that prior to Looking 4 Myself, he felt restricted and conformed to a specific standard.
 He said to himself "I gotta go with what I feel and hopefully people will follow me".

-The lead single from Usher's seventh studio album is titled "Climax".
+"Climax" served as the lead single from his seventh studio album.
 It impacted Urban radio on February 21, 2012, and was made available for purchase as a digital download on February 22, 2012.
 It impacted US mainstream radio on March 13, 2012.
-The second single released from the album was "Scream" and the third single "Lemme See" which features Rick Ross.
+The second single from Looking 4 Myself was "Scream" and the third single "Lemme See" which features Rick Ross.
 "Scream" was premiered on April 26, 2012, while "Lemme See" was premiered on May 8, 2012.
-On Billboard Hot R&B/Hip-Hop Airplay, "Climax" enabled Usher to add a second song of his in the six longest stays at number one for 11 weeks after "You Make Me Wanna" with 12 weeks.
+On Billboard Hot R&B/Hip-Hop Airplay, "Climax" enabled Usher to add a second song of his in the six longest stays at number one for 11 weeks after "You Make Me Wanna..." with 12 weeks.